google/WebFundamentals/src/content/en/updates/2019/01/shape-detection.md

 ### Working with the `FaceDetector` {: #facedetector}

+The `FaceDetector` always returns the bounding boxes of faces it detects in the `ImageBitmapSource`.
+Dependent on the platform, more information regarding face landmarks like eyes, nose, or mouth may be available.

 ```js
 const faceDetector = new FaceDetector({
   // (Optional) Hint to try and limit the amount of detected faces